As students enter the classroom, distribute Handout 1: Entry Ticket Prompt, or write the Entry Ticket Prompt on the board.

 - Station 2: Information concerning the number of African-American soldiers deployed in Vietnam, and information about “Project 100,000.”

 - Station 3: Photographs of Sen. Robert F. Kennedy and a video of .

 - Station 4: Photographs depicting urban riots and protests in Harlem in 1964, Watts in 1965, and Washington, D.C. in 1968

 4. After the students have visited all four stations, have them return to their seats.
 Poll the class:

-5. To gain a deeper understanding of how these themes reoccur in Soul music, play the full video of Marvin Gaye performing “What’s Going On” for a benefit in 1972 (the song was released the previous year, in 1971).
+5. To gain a deeper understanding of how these themes reoccur in Soul music, play the full video of Marvin Gaye performing “” for a benefit in 1972 (the song was released the previous year, in 1971).